vincent-hanlon/InvertypeR/README.md

 devtools::install_github(repo="vincent-hanlon/InvertypeR")
 ```

 If that doesn't work, try `devtools::install_github(url="https://github.com/vincent-hanlon/InvertypeR")`.
 If the dependency BreakpointR fails to install automatically, try installing it from [Bioconductor](https://bioconductor.org/packages/release/bioc/html/breakpointR.html) beforehand.
-Likewise, StrandPhaseR may or may not need to be installed separately using `devtools::install_github()`.
+Likewise, StrandPhaseR may or may need to be installed separately using `devtools::install_github()`.

 Once everything is installed and the various inputs are assembled, running InvertypeR is straightforward.
 The function `invertyper_pipeline()` will create composite files for an individual, attempt to discover putative inversions using [BreakpointR](https://bioconductor.org/packages/release/bioc/html/breakpointR.html) and the genotype them if desired, and of course genotype a user-provide list of putative inversions as well.
 It can also save the composite files as .RData files and write any inversions it finds to UCSC Genome Browser files along with the relevant Strand-seq reads.